KaiWelu/project-benario-frontend/FEATURES.md

 -web crawling for news articles based on election key words and selection of news organizations -github like activity chart for dtd data
--BT elections results displayed on AGH Wahlkreise
+-BT elections results displayed on AGH Wahlkreise -extensive filter to search for niche election results for example distric search with >5 voters